SpektraSystems/openshift-container-platform/docs/Lab 4: Integration-of-ACR- with-OpenShift.md

 28. Once you have pushed the image to Azure Container Registry, click on **More services** on the left side of the menu on the dashboard.
 <img src="../images/130az_moreservices.jpg"/>

-29. In the new blade that come up, search in the Filter box at the top “Container registries” and then Select “Container Registries from the search result.
+29. In the new blade that come up, search in the Filter box at the top “Container registries” and then Select **Container Registries** from the search result.
 <img src="../images/131search_acr.jpg"/>

 30. On the blade, select the Container Registry which you have created.